SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Why it matters

 MRR is the single most important number in your business because it represents the predictable revenue engine.
 Unlike one-time sales, MRR compounds.
 A 10% monthly growth rate turns £50K MRR into £157K MRR in twelve months.
 Every other SaaS metric either feeds into MRR or derives from it.
-If you are not tracking MRR accurately, nothing else in your metrics stack will be reliable.

 How to improve it

 MRR grows through three levers: new business (acquiring new customers), expansion (growing revenue from existing customers through upsells, cross-sells, and seat expansion), and retention (preventing existing customers from churning).
 The most efficient SaaS companies generate 30-40% of new MRR from expansion.
-If your expansion MRR is below 20% of total new MRR, you likely have a pricing or product adoption problem.
+Break your MRR into five components — new, expansion, reactivation, contraction, and churned — and track each separately.
+This decomposition tells you not just whether MRR is growing but how it is growing, which matters enormously for forecasting.

 Metric 2: Annual Recurring Revenue (ARR)